Dangieboy/CSV-Data-Cleaner/README.md

 - you can save a lot of time because your commands work over GUIS and not code
 - you have a large amount of operations you can execute
 - the GUIS do not cause any confusion
 - you basically do not even need to know any coding
+- you do not need any coing skills
+- it is a windows exe file

 Including operations you can work with: